eluxsana/Quick-Pass/README.md

 # Quick-Pass
-Our attempt at a password manager with facial recognition!
+My attempt at a password manager with facial recognition!
-Creators: Eluxsana & Pranavan